bernabepomar/mydotfiles/README.md

 I'm currently using NeoVim for taking notes during my lectures as an engineering student.
 I make these using LaTeX.
 The snippets that I use and basically all my LaTeX related can be found in evesdropper/luasnip-latex-snippets.nvim.
 I believe it's really well explained I really liked the snippets.
 Go check it out on his GitHub page.
 For the rest, it's a really simple configuration using Lazy Nvim.
+*Important! before doing anything go to :LazyExtras and enable any important extras*
 ### Terminal
 Just got rid of the top bar.
 Currently using Fish instead of Bash as I find it a lot more usesful.
 Also, I'm using Starship as my shell prompt with I think the Nerd Font Preset using Hack Nerd Font.